 FREEZE THE ICE CREAM:

-Next, freeze it in your ice cream maker according to the manufacturer’s instructions.
+Next, freeze and churn it in your ice cream maker according to the manufacturer’s instructions.

 Place the ice cream in containers and freeze for at least 2 hours before scooping and serving.